victorjonsson/Arlima/readme.txt

 = 2.6.x (WIP) =

-- Added action "arlima_register_format" to hook into when using any of the arlima_register/register functions
+- Added action "arlima_register_format" to hook into when using any of the arlima_register/deregister functions.
+- Fixed bug that sometimes caused articles to generate the wrong image version.
+- Fixed bug that prevented Arlima from expiring the list cache if using a custom implementation of Arlima_CacheManager.
-- Minor bug fixes and improvements
+- Minor bug fixes and improvements.

 = 2.6 =